loganbonsignore/Real-Estate-Data-Mining/README.md

 - Latitude/Longitude
 - & more

-All collected information is saved to an excel file named “results.py”.
-It downloads to the same directory that “executable.py” is executed from.
+All collected information is saved to an excel file named “results.py” which downloads to the same directory that “executable.py” is executed from.

 ![Output Example](images/output_example.png)